 The Modular Construction Market size was estimated at USD 102.53 billion in 2024 and expected to reach USD 110.06 billion in 2025, at a CAGR 7.46% to reach USD 157.97 billion by 2030.

-Unraveling the Effects of 2025 US Tariffs on Modular Supply Chains
+Analyzing the Ripple Effects of 2025 US Tariff Adjustments on Import Dynamics Supply Chains and Cost Structures in Modular Construction Ecosystem

 This comprehensive research report categorizes the Modular Construction market into clearly defined segments, providing a detailed analysis of emerging trends and precise revenue forecasts to support strategic decision-making.